GeoWebCache/geowebcache/documentation/en/user/source/configuration/storage.rst

   prefix is "mycache", all tiles will be stored under ``bucket.gwc.example/mycache/{layer name}`` instead of ``bucket.gwc.example/{layer name}``.
 * **awsAccessKey**: Mandatory.
 The public access key the client uses to connect to S3.
 * **awsSecretKey**: Mandatory.
 The secret key the client uses to connect to S3.
+* **access**: Optional.
+Whether direct access in S3 will be readable by the public or only to the owner of the bucket.
+Defaults to public, set to private to disable public access.
 * **maxConnections**: Optional, default: ``50``.
 Maximum number of concurrent HTTP connections the S3 client may use.
 * **useHTTPS**: Optional, default: ``true``.
 Whether to use HTTPS when connecting to S3 or not.
 * **proxyDomain**: Optional.
 The Windows domain name for configuring an NTLM proxy.
 If you are not using a Windows NTLM proxy, you don't need to set this property.